TerryLoc/positive-affirmation-colour-wheel/README.md

 <br>

 When they hover over the 'Lets Get Started' button it has an effect of lighting up.
-This is to give the impression of lighting the way for the the user to follow.
+This is to give the impression of lighting the way for the user to follow.
 The navigation for the button is controlled by <code>addEventListener('click' function {})</code>

 <img src="assets/images/start-btn.jpg" alt="Button to navigate to mood page" width="300px"/>